BerriAI/litellm/docs/my-website/docs/routing.md

 ## Deploy Router

-If you want a server to load balance across different LLM APIs, use our [OpenAI Proxy Server](./simple_proxy#load-balancing---multiple-instances-of-1-model)
+If you want a server to load balance across different LLM APIs, use our [LiteLLM Proxy Server](./simple_proxy#load-balancing---multiple-instances-of-1-model)

 ## Init Params for the litellm.Router